lextoumbourou/notes/notes/reference/moocs/coursera/linear-algebra-machine-learning/week-5.md

     * Applying repeated means, we are solving iteratively until $r$ stops changing.
     * This means that $r$ is an Eigenvector of matrix $L$, with an Eigenvalue of 1.
         * We might assume that we could apply the Diagonalisation method, but we would first need to know all the Eigenvalues, which is what we're trying to find.
-    * Though there are many approaches for efficiently calculating Eigenvectors, randomly multiplying a randomly selected initial guest vector by a matrix, called the [[Power Method]], is still very effective.
+    * Though there are many approaches for efficiently calculating Eigenvectors, randomly multiplying a randomly selected initial guest vector by a matrix, called the [Power Method](Power Method), is still very effective.
         * The power method will only give you one Eigenvector for an n by n webpage system, the vector you get will be the one you're looking for with an Eigenvalue of 1.
-        * The graph for the whole internet will be very [[Sparse Matrix]].
+        * The graph for the whole internet will be very [Sparse Matrix](Sparse Matrix).
 Algorithms exist that allow us to perform efficient matrix multiplication.
 * The damping factor $D$ (07:20-08:24)
     * Adds an additional term to formula: $r^{i+1}=d\left( {L_r}^{i} \right) + \frac{1-d}{n}$
     * It's the probability that a random web surfer will type a URL instead of clicking